acdh-oeaw/AkSearchSolr/doc/marc700.md

       `{field}` is just a MARC field number
       `{ind1}` and `{ind2}` are indicator filters where `_` means "anything" and `#` means "not set"
       `{value subfields}` is a list of subfields forming the MARC field value (they are merged using space as a separator and finally trimmed)
-      `{repeat subfield}` is a subfield which count determines the number of times the value is repeated (but if the count is 0, the subfield will be repeated once anyway, to ensure that the author name is not skipped)
+      `{repeat subfield}` is a subfield which count determines the number of times the value is repeated (**but if the count is 0, the value must be returned once** to avoid skipping authors with undefined roles)
     * e.g. `author = custom, getRepeated(100|__|abcdg|4:700|_#|abcdg|4)`
+  * Our helper method source is in the `java_helpers/Oeaw.java` file which is copied into docker image's `/opt/aksearch/import/index_java/src/Oeaw.java`
+    (where the indexer searches for the helper methods code) by the `Dockerfile`.
+3. While extracting subfield values we need to be able to provide a default value when the subfield is missing.
-  * A second Java helper method – `getSubfieldAtLeastOnce({field}|{ind1}{ind2}|{value subfield}, {default value})` – was developed to index author roles, where:
+   * This is done by the second Java helper method - `getSubfieldAtLeastOnce({field}|{ind1}{ind2}|{value subfield}, {default value})`, where:
     * `{field}` is just a MARC field number
       `{ind1}` and `{ind2}` are indicator filters where `_` means "anything" and `#` means "not set"
-      `{value subfield}` is the value of the subfield to be indexed (each instance of this subfield, even in the same field, will be indexed in a separate Solr field)
+      `{value subfield}` is the code of the subfield to be indexed (each instance of this subfield, even in the same field, will be indexed as a separate Solr field value)
-      `{default value}` is the value to be indexed when the subfield specified in `{value subfield}` is not found in a certain field
+      `{default value}` is the value to be indexed when the subfield doesn't exist for a given field
     * e.g. `author2_role = custom, getSubfieldAtLeastOnce(700|_#|4, und)`
-  * Our helper method source is in the `java_helpers/Oeaw.java` file which is copied into docker image's `/opt/aksearch/import/index_java/src/Oeaw.java`
+    * Helper method source is in the `java_helpers/Oeaw.java` file which is copied into docker image's `/opt/aksearch/import/index_java/src/Oeaw.java`
     (where the indexer searches for the helper methods code) by the `Dockerfile`.

 ## Use case